 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, The LEGO Group reported total greenhouse gas emissions of approximately 1,819,703,000 kg CO2e.
 This figure includes emissions from all three scopes: Scope 1 emissions were about 23,403,000 kg CO2e, Scope 2 emissions were minimal at about 1,000 kg CO2e, and Scope 3 emissions accounted for the majority at approximately 1,796,299,000 kg CO2e.
-The LEGO Group has set ambitious climate commitments, aiming to reduce its absolute greenhouse gas emissions by 37% across all scopes (1, 2, and 3) by 2032, using 2019 as the baseline year.
-This target aligns with the Science Based Targets initiative (SBTi) and is designed to contribute to limiting global warming to 1.5°C. The company is committed to achieving these reductions through various sustainability initiatives and operational improvements.
-Overall, LEGO's emissions data reflects a significant focus on sustainability, with a clear commitment to reducing its carbon footprint in the coming years.
+The company has set a significant commitment to reduce its absolute greenhouse gas emissions by 37% across all scopes by 2032, using 2019 as the base year.
+This target encompasses all emissions categories, including Scope 1, Scope 2, and Scope 3, reflecting a comprehensive approach to climate action.
+The LEGO Group's targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. In previous years, LEGO's emissions were as follows: in 2022, total emissions were approximately 1,624,647,000 kg CO2e; in 2021, they reached about 1,530,396,000 kg CO2e; and in 2020, total emissions were around 1,110,370,000 kg CO2e.
+The data indicates a trend of increasing emissions over the years, highlighting the importance of their ambitious reduction targets.
+The LEGO Group's headquarters is located in Denmark (DK), and their climate commitments reflect a proactive stance in addressing climate change within the consumer durables sector.

 Access structured emissions data, company-specific emission factors, and source documents